How I work Diagnostic Why owners work with me The Book About Self-Assessment NL Book a call

 Three decisions.
 In this order.
 No shortcuts.

 The sequence is the mechanism.
-Skip step one: step two produces vague content.
-Skip step two: step three spends money amplifying a message that doesn't land.
-Every business that jumps to campaigns before clarifying the commercial core pays for it in cost-per-lead, sales cycle length, and the quiet frustration of a pipeline that never quite fills.
+Skip the first decision and the second produces vague content.
+Skip the second and the third spends money amplifying a message that doesn't land.
+Every business that jumps to campaigns before clarifying its commercial core pays for it in cost-per-lead, sales-cycle length, and the quiet frustration of a pipeline that never quite fills.
 The discipline is protecting the order.

 Decision 01